 Table 2-6.
-Work Cro
+Work Group Needs, Continued

-Work Group Needs Vice-President of Product Design Ability to exchange and work together individually on documents and computer-generated images Product engineers Ability to meet as a group without incurring travel costs Quality Assurance Engineers Plant Manager Drafters Vice-President of Marketing and Sales Ability to access either system remotely for calling customers and associates.
-Ability to assess performance of order-takers and customer service reps as well as field sales personnel.
-Order-Takers and Customer Service Personnel Ability for small-order customers to access an automatic ordering system in which they use their touch-tone phones to enter account numbers, product codes, and so on, without having to wait for an agent.
+Work Group Needs Order-Takers and Customer Service Personnel Ability for small-order customers to access an automatic ordering system in which they use their touch-tone phones to enter account numbers, product codes, and so on, without having to wait for an agent.
 They have the option of speaking to an agent.
 Ability for calls from customers who buy in large quantities to be directed to the groups of agents, bypassing the operator, so that the most-idle agent can answer a call.
-If no agents are available, the caller should hear an initial announcement stating that an agent will soon take the call and allowing them to leave a message with a voice mail system instead of waiting.
+If no agents are available, the caller should hear an initial announcement stating that an agent will soon take the call and offering the option to leave a voice mail message instead of waiting.
 For callers who must wait longer, a second announcement is needed to urge callers to stay on the line.
 While a caller is on hold, he or she should hear music.
 Ability to use a LAN-based software application, in conjunction with PRI-ANI services from a telecommunications provider, to rapidly pop up database information about a customer, based on the caller's telephone number.
 Hands-free operation of their telephones so they can enter order information, review customer history, or check on orders in progress while talking to a customer Stringent calling restrictions for all agents except those allowed to use WATS services.
 Ability for callers to fax or email orders.